-After working as a Registered Nurse since she was 17 years old, Alean Love has countless insights to share when it comes to health.
+FAYETTEVILLE, NC — After working as a Registered Nurse since she was 17 years old, Alean Love has countless insights to share when it comes to health.
 Alean serves as the PHW health lead for Bethel Christian Assembly in Fayetteville, NC.
 Over the years, she has worked with her church family to promote healthy habits: “We started off years ago in our church with something we called the Nurses Guild.
 We sort of took care of somebody if they started feeling bad at church, or made sure the pastor was taken care of.
 It really didn’t require anything of us but maybe give them a glass of water, but you know, it helped.
-We started from there and migrated to our Care In Hands Ministry.”
+We started from there and then migrated to our Care in Hands Ministry.”

 We are proud to partner with Bethel Christian Assembly in their efforts to promote health and wholeness in their community.
 Thank you to Alean and everyone at Bethel Christian Assembly for all of your hard work!